 1# Engine Vibration Cause: The Crankshaft Damper

-Faulty Engine Mount
+2# Engine Vibration Cause: Faulty Engine Mount

 This is another cause of engine vibration.
 This component keeps the engine attached to the chassis.
 Besides, it also reduces the vibration of a running engine.
 This part doesn’t just get damaged.
 Reckless driving can be the reason behind it.
 Similarly, you should see a mechanic to mend your car.

-Spark Plug Issues
+3# Engine Vibration Cause: Spark Plug Issues

 In a frosty weather, the engine vibrates more than what is normal.
 No extra measures need to be taken if this problem solves on its own when the car is being driven in normal weather.
 In a cold weather, the engine cannot run on its optimum level, so vibration increases.

-Oftentimes it seems like the engine vibration problem is rooted in the engine itself, whereas in reality, it is the axles that need to be taken care of.
+Oftentimes it seems like the engine shaking problem is rooted in the engine itself, whereas in reality, it is the axles that need to be taken care of.
 When your car is in a collision, the axles can be damaged, even when there is no apparent sign of damage.
 So, you should get a mechanic involved if you are experiencing increased vibration, right after a collision.

 These are some of the common engine vibration problems that might be plaguing your driving experience, it’d better to be looking out for one of these 5 causes of car engine vibration and find out what’s the exact reason.
 Another great suggestion for you to avoid this problem is choosing a great car with fuel-efficiency, reliability and affordable price from our quality used cars list.